September 2002 Democratic Party of Japan leadership election: Contest

 A number of junior lawmakers, organised in the "Group to Create the Second Era of the DPJ," sought leadership renewal.
 Four members of the group – Seiji Maehara, Yoshihiko Noda, Takashi Kawamura, and Shigefumi Matsuzawa – each declared their candidacy.
 Hatoyama stated that he would resign from the Diet if any of them won the leadership.
 All four agreed that they should unify their bids, but could not agree on who should run.
-After it became clear that Matsuzawa and Kawamura could not gather the 20 nominations required to stand, each dropped out and endorsed Noda in late August.
+At a meeting on 21 August, Matsuzawa suggested they take a vote, but Maehara and Kawamura preferred a public poll.
+The meeting failed and all four pledged to continue their campaigns.
+The situation was further complicated since both Noda and Maehara were confident they have secured enough support to stand on their own.
+After it became clear that Matsuzawa dropped out on the 23rd and endorsed Noda in an effort to unify the camp.
+A week later, Kawamura withdrew due to lack of support.
+He ultimately switched his support to Kan.
 Maehara and Noda then agreed to settle the dispute by combining the results of opinion polling with a survey of the DPJ caucus.
 Maehara was more popular among the public, but this was outweighed by Noda's advantage among Diet members; Maehara duly withdrew on 3 September and endorsed Noda.
-Noda stated that Article 9 should be amended, but acknowledged public opinion would not accept it.
+Noda believed that Article 9 should be amended but conceded that the public were not ready to support it.

-Takahiro Yokomichi, who placed third in the September 1999 race, ran again.
-He was supported by trade unions and former members of the Japan Socialist Party on the party's left wing.
-Party vice president Kansei Nakano initially declared his candidacy and sought support from former DSP members; he withdrew shortly before nominations were taken and endorsed Hatoyama.

 A Kyodo News poll from August showed that Kan was the most popular candidate among the public, with 31.3% support.
 He was followed by Hatoyama with 13.4%, Yokomichi with 6.1%, and Nakano on 3%; Maehara, Noda, Kawamura, and Matsuzawa each polled at 2.5% or less.

+At the time of nominations on 10 September, The Japan Times reported that Hatoyama was the frontrunner with about 60 legislators in his camp.